tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     b.
 Create the AML Compute target to run your master pipeline for model training and model evaluation.

     c.
 Run the master pipeline.
 The master pipeline has two steps: (1) Train the machine learning model, and (2) Evaluate the trained machine learning model.
 The evaluation step evaluates if the new model performance is better than the currently deployed model.
-If the new model performance is improved, the evaluate step will create a new Image for deployment.
-The results of the evaluation step will be saved in a file called **eval_info.json** that will be made available for the release pipeline.
+If the new model performance is improved, the evaluate step will register the new model with Azure Machine Learning workspace.
+The results of the evaluation step will be saved in a file called **eval_info.json** that will be made available for the production release pipeline.
 You can review the code for the master pipeline and its steps in **aml_service/pipelines_master.py**, **scripts/train.py**, and **scripts/evaluate.py**.

     d.
 Publish the build artifacts.
 The **snapshot of the repository**, **config.json**, and **eval_info.json** files are published as build artifacts and thus can be made available for the release pipeline.